abshka/limine-booster/README.md

 This tool provides a pacman hook that automatically creates and updates Limine entries for all installed kernels, using the command line from your currently running system.
 No manual configuration is required.

-The generated entries are fully compatible with `limine-snapper-sync` for BTRFS snapshot management, including automatic OS detection via machine-id.
+The generated entries are fully compatible with `limine-snapper-sync` for BTRFS snapshot management.
+When kernels are removed, the tool automatically calls `limine-snapper-sync` to update snapshot entries, ensuring complete integration.

 ## Features